 "The coursework in Eastern’s PhD program gives me opportunities to really look at, How does my faith impact my leadership?
 How does my leadership impact my faith?" -- PhD in Organizational Leadership Student

-The Doctor of Philosophy in Organizational Leadership exists to equip leaders in business, educational, and nonprofit sectors through interdisciplinary studies and original research to effectively engage in the transformation of their organizations, communities, and society as practitioners and scholars.
+The PhD in Organizational Leadership exists to equip leaders in business, educational, and nonprofit sectors through interdisciplinary studies and original research to effectively engage in the transformation of their organizations, communities, and society as practitioners and scholars.
 With this mission in mind, the Organizational Leadership program prepares its students to embrace the four different aspects of the transformational leader, including: